dheijl/swyh-rs/README.md

 It has been tested with

 - [Moode audio 8](https://moodeaudio.org/), with Moode configured as UPNP renderer in _Openhome_ mode, and using FLAC (preferable) or LPCM (since 1.8.7) or WAV format.
+Note that the WAV format will cause MPD to issue 2 GET requests, one for the WAV header and another one for the PCM data.
 - [Volumio](https://volumio.org/)
 - Harman Kardon AV network streamers (thanks @MX10-AC2N!)
 - Denon Heos devices
 - Sony AV streamers & Bravia TVs
 - Chromecast devices defined as an OpenHome or DLNA device in Bubble UPNP Server (thanks Bubblesoft for providing the necessary information!)
 - **Sonos** speakers/soundbars but only using the **WAV** format (thanks @Cunkers !).
 FLAC does _not_ work.
 Sonos is limited to 48KHz 16 bit anyway.
-  - If you want to pause music without losing the connection you have to enable the  **Inject Silence** option,and make sure that the **CaptureTimeout** is set to to _250_ in your _{user_profile}/.swyh-rs/config.toml_ file.
+  - If you want to pause music without losing the connection you have to enable the  **Inject Silence** option,and make sure that the **CaptureTimeout** is set to _250_ in your _{user_profile}/.swyh-rs/config.toml_ file.
 The InjectSilence flag is automatically added to the config file when you first start version 1.4.5 and defaults to _false_.
 Contributed by @genekellyjr, see issue #71, and @DanteDT.
-  - injecting silence will eat an negegible amount of cpu cycles.
+  - injecting silence will eat an neglegible amount of cpu cycles.
 - Kef Wireless LS50 II (thanks @Turbomortel via Twitter)
 - Xbox 360, using Foobar2000 and entering the streaming url in foo_upnp (thanks @instinctualjealousy)
 - iEast Audiocast M5 using the WAV format header (thanks @Katharsas)
 - Yamaha WXAD-10 since 1.6.1 (see issue #89), and possibly other Yamaha devices?
 - for QPlay devices, like the Xiaomi S12, you need version 1.8.2 or later, see issue #99.
 Older versions wrongly try to use Openhome instead of AVTransport.

-but any OpenHome/DLNA streamer that supports FLAC (except Sonos) will probably work (since version 1.4.0).
+but any OpenHome/DLNA streamer that supports FLAC (except Sonos that does not do FLAC over upnp) will probably work (since version 1.4.0).

 If a device supports both OpenHome and DLNA, the OpenHome endpoint is used, and the DLNA AVTransport endpoint is ignored.